User Guide

 -

-is used to mark the period as a free or busy period, and can only be the values1
+IS_FREEis used to mark the period as a free or busy period, and can only be the values1meaning free or0meaning busy.

 Examples: